dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

  		Usage:
 		python collapse_branches_bs.py inMultiTree, bs_min_value

-	You just need to provide the file containing all gene trees and a bootstrap threshold to collapse the node.
-In this case we are going to use 70%
+	You must provide the file containing all gene trees and a bootstrap threshold to collapse the node.
+In this case, we are going to use 70%

 		python /data_tmp/$USERNAME/script/collapse_branches_bs_multiphylo.py meliaceae_334_MO_orthologs.tre 70

 	The output file will be called `meliaceae_334_MO_orthologs.col_70.tre`

-	This will be out input for ASTRAL
+	This will be our input for ASTRAL.

 		/data_tmp/$USERNAME/apps/ASTER-Linux_old/bin/astral -i meliaceae_334_MO_orthologs.col_70.tre -o meliaceae_334_MO_orthologs.ASTRAL.tre 2> >(tee -a ASTRAL.log >&2)

-	This should take a few seconds and the output file will be called `meliaceae_334_MO_orthologs.ASTRAL.tre`
+	This should take a few seconds, and the output file will be called `meliaceae_334_MO_orthologs.ASTRAL.tre`

-	Now you can open the file, plot, root, sort, and show the node label (LPP) it in Figtree and should have the following
+	Now you can open the file, plot, root, sort, and show the node label (LPP) in Figtree, and it should have the following.

 		cat meliaceae_334_MO_orthologs.ASTRAL.tre